 Because milestones can work as a motivational technique, the project manager may have the tendency to overuse them.
 They do this by identifying tasks and other less significant goals as milestones.
 This frequency of use can make meeting milestones seem more commonplace and can actually cause workers to become less motivated overall.

 Be sure to limit milestones to goals that can be considered junctions on a critical path and important deliverables.

 While it is important not to present milestones too frequently, it is also important not to space them too far apart.
 This will cause your staff to lose momentum and motivation.
 Ideally, try to space milestones so they land approximately two weeks from each other.

 When establishing milestones, all workers should be on the same page.
-Project managers should be sure that their team is aware of each milestone by distributing the necessary charts or spreadsheets to each team member and keep them displayed prominently in the workplace.
+The project manager should be sure that their team is aware of each milestone, by distributing the necessary charts or spreadsheets to each team member and keeping them displayed prominently in the workplace.

 Every member of your team must realize the importance of meeting milestones in a timely fashion.
 If they are unable to do so, this is an issue that needs to be addressed immediately.
 If your team is unable to meet a milestone by its due date, a discussion should be held as to why this happened and what can be done to increase productivity in the future.

 Not every milestone will be met with success, and that’s okay.
-In fact, it’s a good idea for project managers to create milestones which may be more difficult to meet and may end up in failure.
+In fact, it’s a good idea for the project manager to create milestones that may be more difficult to meet and may end up in failure.
 This can provide a learning experience for workers and give them something to aim for in the future.